Creating a Reverse FrameWorX Connection

 -

 In Protocol, select the preferred option.
-We recommend selecting the Secured (HTTPS) connection, which requires a valid certificate.
+We recommend selecting the Secured (HTTPS) connection, which requires a valid certificate on the receiving server.

 -